adamsissoko/CS340/README.md

     </td>
   </tr>
 </table>

 <h2>Conclusion</h2>
 <p>
   This repository serves as a testament to the skills and concepts mastered in client/server development.
 It demonstrates a proficiency in database operations, interactivity, and responsive design.
 Thank you for taking the time to explore my work, and I invite you to delve into the code to discover its intricacies further.
 </p>

+---

+The images are now set to 800 pixels wide, making them larger for easier viewing.
+Feel free to adjust this further if you like.